300 Series: Administration

 1. Will be directly responsible to the superintendent;

-2. Will assist the superintendent in the administration of the school district and, at the superintendent’s discretion, render any assistance desired in carrying out the responsibilities of their office; and
+2. Will assist the superintendent in the administration of the district and, at the superintendent’s discretion, render any assistance desired in carrying out the responsibilities of their office; and

 3. Will implement, with fidelity, the policies of the board, Code of Iowa, federal law, and negotiated contracts.